-- I am satisfied that access to the documents would promote the objects of the FOI Act. - I consider that the subject matter of the documents does not seem to have the character of public importance.
-The matter has a very limited scope and, in my view, would be of interest to a very narrow section of the public. - I consider that no insights into public expenditure will be provided through examination of the documents. - I am satisfied that you do not require access to the documents in order to access your own personal information.
+- I am satisfied that access to the document would promote the objects of the FOI Act. - I consider that the subject matter of the document does have the character of public importance and that there may be broad public interest in the document. - I consider that no insights into public expenditure will be provided through examination of the exempt material. - I am satisfied that you do not require access to the document in order to access your own personal information.

-Disclosure of the documents would not provide a person with sufficient information to assess the rigour or efficiencies of internal decision making processes within the Department, promote scrutiny of government decision making or reveal the reasoning for a government decision.
+Disclosure of the exempt material would not provide a person with sufficient information to assess the rigour or efficiencies of internal decision making processes within the Department, promote scrutiny of government decision making or reveal the reasoning for a government decision.
 I consider these considerations as neutral.

-I have also considered the factors that weigh against the release of the conditionally exempt information in the documents:
+I have also considered the following factors that weigh against the release of the conditionally exempt information in the document:

-- The disclosure of the personal information which is conditionally exempt under section 47F of the FOI Act could reasonably be expected to prejudice the protection of those individuals' right to privacy. - The Department is committed to complying with its obligations under the Privacy Act 1988, which sets out standards and obligations that regulate how the Department must handle and manage personal information.
+- Disclosure of the conditionally exempt information under section 47C could reasonably be expected to prejudice the management functions of the Department, specifically the capacity of senior departmental officers to share their opinion and develop high level advice in the course of formulating policy and making decisions. - Disclosure of the personal information which is conditionally exempt under section 47F of the FOI Act could reasonably be expected to prejudice the protection of those individuals' right to privacy. - The Department is committed to complying with its obligations under the Privacy Act 1988, which sets out standards and obligations that regulate how the Department must handle and manage personal information.
 It is firmly in the public interest that the Department uphold the rights of individuals to their own privacy and meets its obligations under the Privacy Act.
-I consider that this factor weighs heavily against disclosure of the personal information contained within these documents.
+I consider that this factor weighs heavily against disclosure of the personal information contained within the document.